 Multiple QoS Rules and QoS Flow level QoS parameters for the QoS Flow(s) associated with the QoS rule(s) may be included in the Nsmf_PDUSession_Create Response.

 If Control Plane CIoT 5GS Optimisation is enabled for the PDU Session, certain information, e.g. H-CN tunnel info, is not provided in the response to V-SMF.

+If the Alternative QoS Profile(s) is configured in the H-SMF for the QoS Flow of the PDU Session and the V-SMF has indicated its support of the Alternative QoS Profile handling in the step 6, the H-SMF provides the Alternative QoS Profile(s) to the V-SMF.

 14-18.
 These steps are the same as steps 11-15 in clause 4.3.2.2.1 with the following differences: